 One of the first things Allyson and I had to deal with was signing a new contract with the tenant that was already in the house (I'll call her “Pam”)

-I’d been told by the previous owner’s realtor that Pam had been a good tenant for several years.
-She had kept the house neat and clean and paid the rent on time, so I wanted to keep her in the house if possible.
+I'd been told by the previous owner's realtor that Pam had been a good tenant for several years.
+She had kept the rental property neat and clean and paid the rent on time, so I wanted to keep her in the house if possible.